mozilla/blurts-server/docs/dependency-updates.md

 GRPC is used as a communication protocol for various GCP services.

-Monitor uses it to facilitate the local PubSub emulator: https://github.com/mozilla/blurts-server/blob/main/README.md#pubsub
+Monitor uses it to facilitate the local PubSub emulator.
+See [this section of the README](https://github.com/mozilla/blurts-server/blob/main/README.md#pubsub) for instructions on running the Pub/Sub emulator locally.

 ### `winston` and `@google-cloud/logging-winston`